(4 servings) 2 medium-sized zucchinis

 Line a round 1-litre cake pan with plastic foil.
 Spoon the apple mixture into the pan and leave in the freezer for 60 to 180 minutes.
 Place the pudding on a dish; garnish with whipped cream and mint leaves according to taste.

-A happy, culinary Christmas to all, Tina de Vries.
+Good luck & a happy, culinary Christmas to all, Tina de Vries.